ymz-ncnk/musgo/README.md

 1. With Musgo you can encode/decode your data really fast.
 2. MUS format-encoded values take up so little space because the format is very simple.
-3. Quite often, the decoded values need to be checked (for example, if we have received data over the network).
-Musgo improves this process in such a way that decoding of the invalid data could happen almost instantly, see the Validation section.
+3. Also, invalid data decodes almost instantly.
+See the Validation section.

 # Tests
 The generated code is well tested (to run these tests read the instructions in